Judge: Man accused in three-parish rampage that left state trooper and a relative dead can stand trial

 District Judge Jason Verdigets ruled last week that Mire is capable of assisting his defense team at trial, and that the case should move forward.

-Mire "did not prove is incompetency to proceed to trial by a preponderance of the evidence" and failed to show that he was neither sane nor incompetent," Verdigets wrote in a decision Aug.
+Mire "did not prove his incompetency to proceed to trial by a preponderance of the evidence" and failed to show that he was neither sane nor incompetent," Verdigets wrote in a decision Aug.
 22.

 Various doctors said Mire suffered from anxiety, depression and paranoia and that his methamphetamine use clouded his judgment.
 They differered on whether he could effectively assist his defense lawyers.